Santiago Giraldo: Professional career

 At the 2014 Barcelona Open Banc Sabadell, he reached his second ATP final, and the first one in an ATP World Tour 500 series tournament.
-On the way, he defeated 3rd-seeded Fabio Fognini, 10th-seeded Philipp Kohlschreiber and 6th-seeded Nicolas Almagro.
-He lost the tournament against Kei Nishikori in straight sets (2-6, 2-6).
+On the way, he defeated 3rd-seeded Fabio Fognini, 10th-seeded Philipp Kohlschreiber and 6th-seeded Nicolás Almagro.
+He lost the tournament against Kei Nishikori in straight sets (2–6, 2–6).

-In May 2014, in the second round of the 2014 Mutua Madrid Open Giraldo beat 11th-seeded Frenchman Jo-Wilfried Tsonga in straight sets (6-4, 6-3).
-Then he achieved his first win against a top-10 player, defeating the World No. 8 and two-time Grand Slam champion Andy Murray in straight sets (6-3, 6-2).
-He advanced to the quarterfinals but lost to Roberto Bautista-Agut.
+In May 2014, in the second round of the 2014 Mutua Madrid Open Giraldo beat 11th-seeded Frenchman Jo-Wilfried Tsonga in straight sets (6–4, 6–3).
+Then he achieved his first win against a top-10 player, defeating the World No. 8 and two-time Grand Slam champion Andy Murray in straight sets (6–3, 6–2).
+He advanced to the quarterfinals but lost to Roberto Bautista Agut.

 At the 2014 Wimbledon tournament, Giraldo defeated Marcel Granollers in the second round and lost to Roger Federer in the third round.
 At Washington he was defeated by Vasek Pospisil in the quarter-finals.
 At the US Open he was beaten by Teymuraz Gabashvili in the first round.
 He reached the semi-finals at Shenzhen, where he lost to Tommy Robredo.

-In 2016, Giraldo lost to 32nd-seed Joao Sousa in the second round of the 2016 Australian Open.
+In 2016, Giraldo lost to 32nd-seed João Sousa in the second round of the 2016 Australian Open.
 Giraldo lost in the first round of the 2016 French Open.
-Giraldo lost in the first round of 2016 Wimbledon Championships to Gilles Muller, in a match that went to 5 sets, Muller eventually prevailing, 15-13, in the last set.
-Giraldo won the Advantage Cars Prague Open, which included an impressive win in the quarter-finals against world number-26 Martin Klizan.
+Giraldo lost in the first round of 2016 Wimbledon Championships to Gilles Müller, in a match that went to 5 sets, Muller eventually prevailing, 15–13, in the last set.
+Giraldo won the Advantage Cars Prague Open, which included an impressive win in the quarter-finals against world number-26 Martin Kližan.
 Giraldo entered the new 2016 Los Cabos Open tournament.
 He beat Amir Weintraub in straight sets, then faced 4th seed Sam Querrey, whom he defeated in straight sets.
 He lost to wild-card Pablo Carreño Busta in the quarterfinals.